gramener/gramex-guide/auth/README.md

 ## OTP custom keys

-OTPs and API keys store a user object as JSON.
-You can add additional keys to this object with this configuration.
+OTPs and API keys store a user JSON object.
+You can pass additional keys to this object using the `columns` configuration.

 ```yaml
 storelocations: